JasonRuckman/sidney/README.md

 | byte[].class    | YES                | PLAIN
 | String.class    | YES                | PLAIN / DELTALENGTH / RLE

-All of (byte.class, short.class, char.class) are encoded as ints, so int encodings apply to them.
+All of (byte.class, short.class, char.class, enums) are encoded as ints, so int encodings apply to them.

 For the reference implementations of the primitive types, the same encodings apply, but they are nullable.